If there’s one thing we all take for granted literally every second of our lives, it has to be breathing. Look at yourself; you’re doing it right now!

 Symptoms of cystic fibrosis include chronic coughs, salty tasting skin, frequent lung infections and poor growth rate in kids.
 Back in the 50’s, children with cystic fibrosis barely lived past elementary school.
 But today, modern medicine has doubled this life expectancy.

-Mainly associated with the cold, Pneumonia is actually a lung disease caused by bacterial, viral or fungal infection in the air sacs.
+Mainly associated with colds, pneumonia is actually a lung disease caused by bacterial, viral or fungal infection in the air sacs.
 While the condition can be life threatening, most people recover in a matter of weeks.

 Symptoms of pneumonia include fever, coughs, chills, shortness of breath and other mild to severe symptoms.
 People are advised to wash their hands often or get a flu shot for high-risk cases.